Islandora/documentation/docs/technical-documentation/adding_format_jsonld.md

 - Go to `admin/config/search/jsonld` and confirm the *"Remove jsonld parameter from @ids"* checkbox is **unchecked**.
 - Add `strip_format_jsonld: false` to your Milliner config.
 If you deployed using the default Islandora-playbook this file would be located at `/var/www/html/Crayfish/Milliner/cfg/config.yaml`.

-If you are using [Islandora-playbook](https://github.com/Islandora-Devops/Islandora-playbook) and are provisioning new environments for your older Islandora 8, you'll want to lock down the variables in your inventory that control this config.
+If you are using [Islandora-playbook](https://github.com/Islandora-Devops/Islandora-playbook) and are provisioning new environments for your older Islandora, you'll want to lock down the variables in your inventory that control this config.

 - `crayfish_milliner_strip_format_jsonld: true`
 - `webserver_app_jsonld_remove_format: 1`